poquirion/hpc-genomics-workflow/_episodes/02-background.md

 | cit              | citrate-using mutant status		|

+>## Some extra bash command
+> Yesterday we missed at least one bash command that can come handy: `grep`
+> It is very powerful, and has some basic application.
+Il will pars a file and
+> print all the lines that contain a specify chain of character.
+{: .callout}

 > ## Challenge
 >
 > Based on the metadata, can you answer the following questions?